5 Challenges in Contract Management in the Business Services Industry

 64.3% of individuals indicated that the inability to extract key data from contracts at least somewhat challenged contract management processes at their companies.
 Manually browsing through email histories, checking that spreadsheets are correctly interconnected, or taking files out of a cabinet can make finding contract data very burdensome.

 This third challenge in contract management in the business services industry demonstrates why contract management benefits from automation.
 Even the most brilliant minds at top performing organizations have suffered costly mistakes from relying on interconnected Excel spreadsheets.
-JP Morgan provides a clear example with the $600 million fine due to an incorrect Excel model.
+JPMorgan Chase provides a clear example with the $600 million fine due to an incorrect Excel model.

 - Lack of Business Rules

-While lack of business rules comes as the fourth challenge in contract management in the business service industry (64.10% of respondents), this is the second area most reported to be a significant challenge by respondents.
-In Contract Logixs report, 16.60% of participants cited lack of business rules as one of their most pressing issues in contract management.
+While lack of business rules comes as the fourth challenge in contract management in the business service industry (64.10% of respondents), this is the second area most reported to be a significant challenge by all respondents.
+In the Contract Logix survey, 16.60% of participants cited lack of business rules as one of their most pressing issues in contract management.